Proletären

 Proletären (meaning "the proletarian"; in full Marxist-leninist Proletären) is a Swedish Marxist-Leninist weekly newspaper published by the Communist Party.

 History and profile

 Proletären was founded in 1970.
 About a third of the paper is sold in the streets.

-Many notable Swedes, such as Jan Myrdal, Peter Birro and Sven Wollter, who is a member of the Communist Party, have had their articles published in Proletären.
+Many notable Swedes, such as Jan Myrdal, Peter Birro, and Sven Wollter (who was a member of the Communist Party), have had their articles published in Proletären.

 Proletären had a circulation of 3,200 copies in 2013.